javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/13-mixins/article.md

 ## EventMixin

-Now a mixin for the real life.
+Now let's make a mixin for real life.

 The important feature of many objects is working with events.

-That is: an object should have a method to "generate an event" when something important happens to it, and other objects should be able to "subscribe" to receive such notifications.
+That is: an object should have a method to "generate an event" when something important happens to it, and other objects should be able to "listen" to such events.

-An event must have a name and, if necessary, the attached data.
+An event must have a name and, optionally, bundle some additional data.

 For instance, an object `user` can generate an event `"login"` when the visitor logs in.
-And an object `calendar` may want to receive such notifications and load the information about that visitor.
+And another object `calendar` may want to receive such events to load the calendar for the logged-in person.

-Or, the object `menu` can generate the event `"select"` when a menu item is selected, and other objects may want to get that information and react on that event.
+Or, a `menu` can generate the event `"select"` when a menu item is selected, and other objects may want to get that information and react on that event.

 Events is a way to "share information" with anyone who wants it.

-Here is `eventMixin` that implements the corresponding methods:
+They can be useful in any class, so let's make a mixin for them:

 ```js run
 let eventMixin = {
   /**
    * Subscribe to event, usage:
    *  menu.on('select', function(item) { ... }